 The Monell Chemical Senses Center is an independent nonprofit basic research institute based in Philadelphia.
-For over 45 years, Monell has advanced scientific understanding of the mechanisms and functions of taste and… Click To Tweet
+For over 45 years, Monell has advanced scientific understanding of the mechanisms and functions of taste and smell to benefit human health and well being.
+Click To Tweet

 On Oct.
 1, Robert Margolskee succeeded Gary Beauchamp as the center’s next president and director.
 Margolskee will be the center’s third director since its founding in 1968.

 “This will be a big change for me and a big change for the center because Gary Beauchamp, the current director, has been our director for 24 years,” Margolskee said.
 “The big challenge basically for the director is to lead the research that goes on at our center.
 I’m a little excited, a little bit worried.
 I think the common word is trepidation.”